Munawwar/flowjs/README.md

 The functions are "tasks" that are meant to be executed one after another.

 Within a "task", async operations can be executed.
 And once the async operations complete, the next task should be called.
-You have access to a control object that you can use to call the next task when you are done.
+You have access to a control object (`ctl`) that you can use to call the next task when you are done.

 ##### Basic example